Little Goody Two Shoes (video game): Gameplay

 A young girl named Elise is found by an elderly woman in the woods.
 Years later, after her adoptive grandmother dies, Elise performs odd jobs for the nearby villagers while fantasizing about wealth and adventure.
 Players control Elise as she investigates rumors of a wish-granting creature in the woods, and why horrific monsters have started coming out at night.
 During the day, players can perform jobs for the villagers and build relationships, including going on dates with up to three different female love interests.
 The jobs are action-oriented minigames, and relationships use elements of life sims and dating sims.
 During the night, players must guide Elise through the woods and avoid monsters.
 If players do not maintain positive relations with the villagers, they may accuse Elise of being a witch responsible for the monsters' appearance.
 Elise dies if caught by the monsters, and players must also balance her hunger and sanity.
 If Elise dies, players can return to a save point.
 There are ten different endings based on choices players make, such as who to romance.

 Development

 The developer of the game, AstralShift, is based in Portugal.
-They were influenced by Mahō shōjo anime (magical girl anime targeting young women) from the 1990s, including Sailor Moon, Revolutionary Girl Utena, Magic Knight Rayearth, and Slayers.
+They were influenced by Mahō shōjo anime (magical girl anime targeting young women) from the 1990s, including Saint Tail, Revolutionary Girl Utena, Cardcaptor Sakura, Magic Knight Rayearth, and Slayers.
 In particular, they wanted Elise to emulate the strong female protagonists of these shows, both in design and writing.
-The world was influenced by the video games Legend of Mana, SaGa Frontier, and horror games made in RPG Maker.
+The world was influenced by the video games Legend of Mana, SaGa Frontier, and RPG Maker horror games such as Ib and The Witch's House MV.
 Though the story connects with their previous game, Pocket Mirror, Little Goody Two Shoes was designed to be standalone.
 It was initially designed to be a short prequel to that game, but they said it progressively grew in scale during preproduction in 2019 and 2020.
 Square Enix Collective released it for Windows, PlayStation 5, Xbox Series X/S, and Switch on October 31, 2023.
+A physical release of the game for the PS5 and Nintendo Switch version was released by Limited Run Games in 2026.